OwaisHu55ain/Learn-Today/Programming_with_Python/Basics_of_Python.md

 print(name[4]) #output: s
 ```

-**Creating Function:**
+## Creating Function
 Python function is a block of code that is executed when it is called.
 To create a function in Python you use the **def** keyword.
 ```
 def greeting(name):
     print('Hello '+name+' !')